madnanshah/stud-crs-reg-studydrive-task/README.md

 - API to show list of all offered courses
 - API for course registraion

-## 1. API to show list of all offered courses
+## API to show list of all offered courses

 This API returns list of all courses.
 Eeach couse contains following information.
 - id
 - name
 - capacity (maximum student registration)
-- registered_students_count (number of registered students)
+- registered_students (total registered students)
+- available (if course is available for registration, ture/ false)

 The endpoint "{{base_url}}/courses" (GET request) is required to be hit.
 It returns the response in JSON format.
 Below are the sample responses of this API